 Jump to:

 The Scoville Scale is a measurement system that rates the heat level of chili peppers and other spicy foods.
-The scale is named after its inventor, Wilbur Scoville, who developed it in 1912, and it is still in use today.
+The scale is named after its inventor, Wilbur Scoville, who developed it in 1912 and is still in use today.

-The pungency (spiciness or "heat") of chili peppers is measured on the Scoville Scale and is expressed in Scoville Heat Units (SHU).
+The pungency, which refers to spiciness or "heat," of chili peppers is measured on the Scoville Scale.
+It is expressed in Scoville Heat Units (SHU).
 The scale is named after the American pharmacist who created it, Wilbur Scoville.
 The Scoville organoleptic test is the name of his technique, which he developed in 1912.

 1. Scoville Organoleptic Test

-This is the first laboratory test used to measure the heat in chile peppers.
-To gauge the level of heat, human test volunteers taste a variety of prepared chile samples.
+This is the first laboratory test to measure chile peppers' heat.
+To gauge the heat level, human test volunteers taste various prepared chile samples.

 2. High-Performance Liquid Chromatography

-The extract is injected into the HPLC for analysis, and this method allows the amounts of the individual capsaicinoids to be determined.
+The extract is injected into the HPLC for analysis.
+This method enables the determination of the quantities of individual capsaicinoids.
 In addition, many samples may be analyzed within a short period of time using HPLC.

 Here are some of the hot chili peppers on the scale, measured in Scoville Heat Units (SHU):